What is Property De-enveloping? 2019-06-12T14:41:10+00:00

 Without becoming too technical or discussing the cumulative changes to UK legislation (primarily over the last decade) the ‘historic’ tax benefits of using an offshore company were extremely attractive for both the non-domiciled UK based community and foreign based investors wishing to purchase UK property.
 The advantages of using an offshore company could (depending on specific circumstances) have included:

 In short, there is no doubt that the UK was until relatively recently an extremely attractive place for the international wealthy to both invest and live in with the UK’s traditionally very lenient and attractive tax treatment of non-doms having played no small part in making London the natural habitat of the world’s mega-wealthy.
-At the time of writing, July 2017, there still remain certain tax benefits for the international wealthy but it is certain that these remnants from more ‘tax friendly’ times will be whittled away until extinct probably within the next 5 years.
+At the time of writing, July 2023, there still remain certain tax benefits for the international wealthy but it is certain that these remnants from more ‘tax friendly’ times will be whittled away until extinct probably within the next 5 -10 years.

-THE ANNUAL TAX ON ENVELOPED DWELLINGS (ATED) NOW APPLIES TO PROPERTIES WORTH AS LITTLE AS £500,000.00
+THE ANNUAL TAX ON ENVELOPED DWELLINGS (ATED) APPLIES TO PROPERTIES WORTH AS LITTLE AS £500,000.00

-Most individuals/beneficial owners of a UK residential property worth over £500,000.00 will prima facie now find themselves not only liable for the upkeep of their offshore company but now since the 1st of April 2014 are also required to register and pay for an annual tax on enveloped dwellings (ATED) within 30 days of the beginning of the first day of the applicable charging period.
-Thus, for example a chargeable period commencing from the 1st of April 2017 would require that the ATED is paid by the 30th of April 2017 or penalties would be imposed.
-The ATED rate varies from £3,500.00 to £220,350.00 per annum (See Chart ‘A’) not to mention exposure to the previously avoidable capital gains and inheritance taxes.
+Most individuals/beneficial owners of a UK residential property worth over £500,000.00 will prima facie now find themselves not only liable for the upkeep of their offshore company but are also required to register and pay for an annual tax on enveloped dwellings (ATED) within 30 days of the beginning of the first day of the applicable charging period.
+Thus, for example a chargeable period commencing from the 1st of April 2023 would require that the ATED is paid by the 30th of April 2023 or penalties would be imposed.
+The ATED rate varies from £4,150.00 to £269,450.00 per annum (See Chart ‘A’) not to mention exposure to the previously avoidable capital gains and inheritance taxes.
 In short, it would save for one crucial fact seem self-evident that nearly all non-commercial properties individually* worth over £500,000.00 owned by offshore companies should seek to de-envelop.
-However, the fly in the ointment is that the process of conveying a property – a legally separate limited liability entity to its owner – triggers stamp duty land tax (SDLT) which in the UK is extremely punitive (See Chart ‘B’) and in effect creates a double SDLT taxation exposure to the same ultimate beneficial owner for the same property!
+However, as said above, the fly in the ointment is that the process of conveying a property – a legally separate limited liability entity to its owner – triggers stamp duty land tax (SDLT) which in the UK is extremely punitive (See Chart ‘B’) and in effect creates a double SDLT taxation exposure to the same ultimate beneficial owner for the same property!
 More to the point, current anti-avoidance provisions and in particular the relatively recent ‘substance over form’ General Anti-Abuse Rule (GAAR) mean that any conveyance must be at verifiable market value if it is to stand up to scrutiny.
 There are of course HMRC reliefs and exemptions but to receive these an application must be made to HMRC showing that the offshore company is involved in a commercial enterprise in the UK subject to UK corporate and related taxes.
 This requirement in effect means that should an offshore company wish to apply for any reliefs and/or exemptions it would need to first register as a branch in the UK and then show it is a property development company holding stock, a qualified property rental company and/or has let out its property/ies on a commercial basis to a 3rd party at market rates.

 HOW TO LEGALLY DE-ENVELOPE & AVOID DOUBLE SDLT EXPOSURE